microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![Add Jenkins artifact](images/rm_addjenkinsartifact.png)

 1. The output .war file can now be deployed on Azure.
-For details on the deployment, refer to the [Deploying a MySQL database backed Java app to Tomcat on Azure with VSTS](../tomcat/).
+For details on the deployment, refer to the [Deploying a dockerized Java app on Azure Web App](../dockerjava/)

+## Additional Tasks

-## Logging into Jenkins with the default credentials
+### Logging into Jenkins with the default credentials

 1. In case the initial admin was not configured for Jenkins during the setup, the default user **admin** can be used to login to Jenkins.

 1. The admin password will be the content from the password file created automatically by Jenkins stored in the path `\var\lib\jenkins\secrets\initialAdminPassword`

 1. To change password, click on the user name on the top-right corner.
 Click the **Configure** option, scroll down to the **password** section to specify a new password and then click the **Save** button.

-## Additional Tasks

 ### Installing the Git Plugin